After the Cruise

 Cruise Data Distribution

-At the completion of a cruise, collected data is copied to CD-ROMs, one of which is provided to the Chief Scientist and another is sent to WHOI for archival storage.
-Equipment is available to the on-board science parties for duplicating these disks as desired.
+At the completion of a cruise, collected data is copied to external hard drives, one of which is provided to the Chief Scientist and another is sent to WHOI for archival storage.
+Equipment is available to the on-board science parties for duplicating these drives as desired.

 If you are shipping your equipment from the vessel in Woods Hole or in a foreign port you can find information in the Shipping Your Equipment section.